DevExpress-Examples/asp-net-web-forms-gridlookup-dropdown-with-grouped-items/README.md

 To prevent multiple callback requests when keys are pressed in succession, `setTimeout` and `clearTimeout` methods are used.

 The Enter key and Arrow keys send a callback request when they are pressed in the `KeyPress` event.
-Call the [ASPxClientUtils.GetKeyCode](https://docs.devexpress.com/AspNet/js-ASPxClientUtils.GetKeyCode.static(htmlEvent)) method to get the key pressed and prevent filtering when these key are pressed to avoid sending callback requests.
+Call the [ASPxClientUtils.GetKeyCode](https://docs.devexpress.com/AspNet/js-ASPxClientUtils.GetKeyCode.static(htmlEvent)) method to get the key that was pressed and prevent filtering when these keys are pressed to avoid sending callback requests.

 ```jscript